edrichhans/BlockPy/README.md

 ### chain.py

 Reads, writes and view the chain.
+Persistence to db is here

 ### block.py